PlayfulMaven/MC-PB-Paper/README.md

 # MC-PB-Paper

  Investigating Seefedlt's motor skill proficiency barrier on aspects of health-related fitness in youth ages 10-18.
-The full manuscript is saved under the file name "Abrams et al, 2022_Potential_relevance..." within this repository.
+The full manuscript is saved under the file name "Abrams et al., 2022_Potential_relevance..." within this repository.
 You can also access the online version [here.](https://doi.org/10.1080/17461391.2022.2153300)

 # Abstract
 This study investigated the potential impact of a motor skill proficiency barrier on measures of